wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ClientCertificatesApi.md

 <a name="updateAPIClientCertificateByAlias"></a>
 # **updateAPIClientCertificateByAlias**
-> ClientCertMetadataDTO updateAPIClientCertificateByAlias(alias, apiId, certificate, tier)
+> ClientCertMetadataDTO updateAPIClientCertificateByAlias(alias, apiId, certificate, tier, keyType)

 Update a Certificate